-This Plan will provide a platform to formalize the strong relationship between the M.D. and the County.
+This Plan will provide a platform to formalize the strong relationship between the Municipalities.
 By doing so, it is hoped that the potential for future disputes is minimized.
 However, if a future dispute does occur, the Plan also indicates the dispute resolution process that is agreed upon by both Municipalities.